History

 Saint

-Gregorios at Gregorios chappel, padinjattakkara, feast of Saint George at Saint Mary's
+Gregorios at Gregorios chapel, padinjattakkara, feast of Saint George at Saint Mary's

 are also celebrated solemnly every year.
 There are many who contributed tireless service